FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/sequences/example-sequences.md

 ## Additional considerations
 ### Prepare for subsequent movements
-It can be helpful to add a <span class="fb-step fb-move-relative">Move Relative</span> command at the end of the sequence to move FarmBot in the positive Z direction.
+It can be helpful to add a <span class="fb-step fb-move">Move</span> command with **offset from current location** selected in the **LOCATION** dropdown at the end of the sequence to move FarmBot in the positive Z direction.
 This will help reduce the likelihood of subsequent movements impacting any nearby objects (such as plants).

 ### Omit the homing step
 You may consider omitting the <span class="fb-step fb-find-home">Find Home</span> command at the beginning of the sequence if the sequence is being used within a larger sequence that already has a <span class="fb-step fb-find-home">Find Home</span> at the beginning.